GabrielMalakias/GabrielMalakias.github.io/_drafts/monads-optionals-and-etc.md

 ""
 {% endhighlight %}

 It's extremely useful to avoid Java NullPointerException.
-Another cool thing is chain methods, it's possible using some functions as '#map' and '#flatMap'.
+Another cool thing is the chain methods possibility, we can do it using some functions as '#map' and '#flatMap'.
 We can also use the Optional behavior to avoid 'if' sequences and we can to turn our code more readable using the same text way.
 In Elixir we can chain methods using the pipe operator '\|>', let's check it.

 {% highlight elixir %}
 "Some String" |> String.upcase